AkiraKaneshiro/GeneralAssembly_DataScience/Final_Project/README.md

 World Cup Data Munging: This file outlines all the cleaning I did to the data.

-Analysis: The final product where I try to analyze Brazil's defeat to Germany in the semifinal.
+Analysis: The final product where I tried to analyze Brazil's defeat to Germany in the semifinal.